UbiquisBI/GEM/README.md

 Each database connection is defined by its type, host, port, database name, username and password.

-We may have different database connections defined for different environments, by creating multiple database.${ETL_ENVIRONMENT}.properties files.
+We may have different database connections defined for different environments, by creating multiple `database.${ETL_ENVIRONMENT}.properties` files.

 ## Creating your own processes and tasks

-The config/disabled_tasks/000_template.xml file includes all the XML tags currently supported by GEM and the role they play in the overall ETL process.
+The `config/disabled_tasks/000_template.xml` file includes all the XML tags currently supported by GEM and the role they play in the overall ETL process.

 The structure of a task XML is as follows:

-* task/name: a human readable name for the task
+* `task/name`: a human readable name for the task

-* task/blocker: whether the whole ETL should stop if the task returns an error, or ignore the error and continue.
+* `task/blocker`: whether the whole ETL should stop if the task returns an error, or ignore the error and continue.
 When a non-blocking task returns an error a warning email is sent (if so defined in the config file).
 Defaults to true

-* task/preProcessing: a set of tasks to execute before the Extract phase.
+* `task/preProcessing`: a set of tasks to execute before the Extract phase.
 These tasks may be of three types: a sourceQuery (SQL statement to run on the source database), a targetQuery (SQL statement to run on the target database) and a job.
 Can be used to drop indexes before running the ETL, truncate target tables, or download a set of files

-* task/parameter: for incremental Extract processes, defines the parameter name to use, how to query its value and which default value to use. task/parameter/name: the parameter name to use.
+* `task/parameter`: for incremental Extract processes, defines the parameter name to use, how to query its value and which default value to use. task/parameter/name: the parameter name to use.
 May be used as a variable, for example in the source/extract/query.
-Will be used to filter filenames if Extract type is defined as File (only filenames greater than the parameter value will be read) task/parameter/query: the query to run on the Target database to determine the value to use (e.g., the max filename present in the target or the max timestamp already extracted); must return a single row task/parameter/default: the default value to use if the parameter query returns no results
+Will be used to filter filenames if Extract type is defined as File (only filenames greater than the parameter value will be read)

+* `task/parameter/query`: the query to run on the Target database to determine the value to use (e.g., the max filename present in the target or the max timestamp already extracted); must return a single row task/parameter/default: the default value to use if the parameter query returns no results

-* task/source: the definition of the Extract process task/source/type: currently the following types are supported: DB (read from the source database defined in the database.properties file), File (extract from a file or set of files), Custom (e.g. to read from a web service) or null (empty extract phase)
+* `task/source`: the definition of the Extract process task/source/type: currently the following types are supported: DB (read from the source database defined in the database.properties file), File (extract from a file or set of files), Custom (e.g. to read from a web service) or null (empty extract phase)

-* task/source/query: for Extracts of the DB type, the SQL query to run on the source system.
+* `task/source/query`: for Extracts of the DB type, the SQL query to run on the source system.
 It may (should?) include a filter based on a parameter value

-* task/source/path: base path of files to read, if type is set to File
+* `task/source/path`: base path of files to read, if type is set to File

-* task/source/pattern: fiename pattern, if type is set to File
+* `task/source/pattern`: filename pattern, if type is set to File

-* task/transformation: for File or Custom extract types, a specific transformation for the task at hand (e.g., a CSV file input specifying the field names expected, or a HTTP client to query a web service).
+* `task/transformation`: for File or Custom extract types, a specific transformation for the task at hand (e.g., a CSV file input specifying the field names expected, or a HTTP client to query a web service).

-* task/transform: the task specific logic for the Transform part of the ETL.
-It includes only 1 sub-tag, the transformation, with the ktr filename to use (from the locations/transformations folder)
+* `task/transform`: the task specific logic for the Transform part of the ETL.
+It includes only 1 sub-tag, the transformation, with the ktr filename to use (from the `locations/transformations` folder)

-* target: The definitions of the Load stage
+* `target`: The definitions of the Load stage

-* target/loader: the specific bulk loader to use.
+* `target/loader`: the specific bulk loader to use.
 Currently supported are MySQL, MonetDB and InfiniDB

-* target/table/name: the name where the data should land
+* `target/table/name`: the name where the data should land

-* postProcessing: similar to preProcessing, but takes place at the end of the Load phase.
+* `postProcessing`: similar to preProcessing, but takes place at the end of the Load phase.
 Useful to archive source files, or re-build indices in the target tables, delete extracted data from the source database, build aggregation tables, etc

 ## Sample tasks